carlosivanr/hugo_website/content/guides/r/_index.md

 ---
-title: R Guides
+title: Data Manipulation
-linkTitle: R Guides
+linkTitle: Data Manipulation
-summary: The following are a set of guides for working with data in R.
+summary: The following are a set of guides for importing, manipulating, and visualizing data in R and Python.
 date: '2021-04-25'
 type: book
 draft: false